Learn about Cloud Manager

 Set up and use Cloud Volumes ONTAP for efficient, multi-protocol data management across clouds.

-Discover and manage your on-prem ONTAP clusters by creating volumes, replicating data across your hybrid cloud, and tiering cold data to the cloud.
+Discover and manage your on-prem ONTAP clusters by creating volumes, backing up to the cloud, replicating data across your hybrid cloud, and tiering cold data to the cloud.

 Supported object storage providers